falconsecurity-io/c/README.md

 Welcome to my learning repo!
 Here's the start of my learning journey as I dive into the C programming language.
 My goal is to gain a deep understanding of low-level programming concepts and learn how computers work at a fundamental level.
 I hope to look back at this one day from closer to the top of the mountain and smile.

+> Some of the source code and ideas in this repository are inspired by and adapted from the excellent [Bro Code YouTube Channel](https://www.youtube.com/@BroCodez).
+Big shoutout for making C more approachable and fun to learn!

 ## Objectives

 - **Master the Basics of C**: Build a solid foundation in C programming, from syntax and data structures to memory management and pointers.